 Welcome to Dentons' interactive guide to the register of beneficial ownership of overseas entities that own land in the UK (OE Register) as introduced by the Economic Crime (Transparency and Enforcement) Act 2022 (Act).
 This interactive guide focusses on the impact of the OE Register on overseas entities that own or deal with land in England and Wales only.
-As the Act has just received Royal Assent this guide may be updated as further information becomes available.
+This guide may be updated as further information becomes available.
 Click on a topic to find out more.